BBBase-EHeresy/PPPub/docs/forces_of_good/survivors_of_lake_town.md

 The profile for Gandalf the Grey can be found on page 16.
 Gandalf the Grey counts as a Hero of Valour if taken as part of a Survivors of Lake-town army list.

-### DESIGNER’S NOTE
+### DESIGNER'S NOTE

-In the films, following Smaug’s destruction of Lake-town, some former members of the Lake-town Guard survive and journey to Dale, joining the ranks of the Lake-town Militia.
+In the films, following Smaug's destruction of Lake-town, some former members of the Lake-town Guard survive and journey to Dale, joining the ranks of the Lake-town Militia.
 With this in mind, it is completely acceptable to use Lake-town Guard models in this army list as Lake-town Militia in order to add even more variety to your force.

 ## ARMY BONUS

-“Any man who wants to give their last, follow me!" – Bard the Bowman’s [Stand Fast!] will affect other Laketown Hero models.
-Additionally, Bard the Bowman’s Saviour of Lake-town special rule has its range increased to 12" instead of 6".
+“Any man who wants to give their last, follow me!" – Bard the Bowman's [Stand Fast!] will affect other Laketown Hero models.
+Additionally, Bard the Bowman's Saviour of Lake-town special rule has its range increased to 12" instead of 6".

 ## HEROES OF THE SURVIVORS OF LAKE-TOWN